bazelbuild/tulsi/site/docs/gettingstarted.md

 re-run Tulsi is if you want to add additional build targets or have new source files show up in Xcode for editing.

+# How do I build and install Tulsi?

+Instructions can be found in the project's [README](https://github.com/bazelbuild/tulsi#building-and-installing)

 # What Bazel flags are used when building?

 __Note__: this list is limited to "interesting" flags and is not necessarily